bubnicbf/cfd-python/README.md

-# cfd-python
+This is a repository for CFD with python
-Repo for CFD with python
+Will go through "12 steps for Navier-Stokes"